-- c) Tyres will only be deemed to have been used once the car's timing transponder has shown that it has left the pit lane. - d) If an additional driver is used (see Articles 32.4, 32.5, 32.6 and 32.7) he must use the tyres allocated to the nominated driver he replaced. - e) If an additional specification of dry-weather tyre is made available in accordance with Article 30.1a)ii) two (2) sets of these tyres will be allocated to each driver for use during P1 and P2.
-Any such tyres must be electronically returned no later than two (2) hours after the end of P2. - f) At each Competition where a sprint session is scheduled, if either P1 or the qualifying session are declared wet, one (1) additional set of intermediate tyres will be made available to any driver who used a set of intermediate tyres during either session.
-Under such circumstances, one (1) used set of intermediate tyres must be electronically returned before the start of the sprint session.

-If neither P1 nor the qualifying session are declared wet, but the likelihood of the sprint shootout being declared wet is deemed by the FIA to be high, one (1) additional set of intermediate tyres will be made available to all drivers.

-If intermediate or wet weather tyres are used during the sprint session, one (1) additional set of intermediate tyres will be made available to all drivers.

-g) At each Competition where a sprint session is not scheduled, if either P1 or P2 are declared wet one (1) additional set of intermediate tyres will be made available to any driver who used a set of intermediate tyres during either session.
-Under such circumstances, one (1) used set of intermediate tyres must be electronically returned before the start of the qualifying session.
+- c) Tyres will only be deemed to have been used once the car's timing transponder has shown that it has left the pit lane. - d) If an additional driver is used (see Articles 32.4, 32.5) he must use the tyres allocated to the nominated driver he replaced. - e) If an additional specification of dry-weather tyre is made available in accordance with Article 30.1a)ii) two (2) sets of these tyres will be allocated to each driver for use during P1 and P2.
+Any such tyres must be electronically returned no later than two (2) hours after the end of P2. - f) At each Competition where a sprint session is scheduled, each driver may be granted a maximum of one (1) additional set of intermediate tyres, under the following circumstances: - i) If either P1 or the sprint qualifying session are declared wet, one (1) additional set of intermediate tyres will be made available to any driver who used a set of intermediate tyres during either session.
+Under such circumstances, one (1) used set of intermediate tyres must be electronically no later than the covers-on time after the end of the sprint qualifying session, defined in Article 40.6 before the pit exit is opened before the start of the sprint session, as defined in Article 43.2. - ii) One (1) additional set of intermediate tyres will be made available to any driver who used a set of intermediate tyres during the sprint session and who was not allocated an additional set under Article 30.5f)i).
+Under such circumstances, this set may not be used before the pit exit is opened before the start of the race, and one (1) set of used intermediate tyres must be electronically returned no later than the covers-on time after the qualifying session, defined in Article 40.6 before the pit exit is opened before the start of the race, as defined in Article 44.1. - g) From the five (5) sets of intermediate tyres allocated to each driver under Article 30.2a)ii), if P1, P2 or P3 is declared wet, one (1) set of intermediate tyres must be electronically returned no later than two (2) hours after the end of P3. - §h) From the twelve (12) sets of dry-weather tyres allocated to each driver under Article 30.2a)i): - i) One (1) set must be electronically returned no later than two (2) hours after the end of P1. - ii) One (1) set must be electronically returned no later than two (2) hours after the end of the sprint session.
+For any driver who used a set dry-weather tyres during the sprint session, this must be the set of dry-weather tyres with the highest number of laps completed in the sprint session. - iii) Three (3) sets must be electronically returned no later than the covers-on time after the qualifying session, defined in Article 40.6.

-If neither P1 nor P2 are declared wet, but the likelihood of P3 being declared wet is deemed by the FIA to be high, one (1) additional set of intermediate tyres will be made available to all drivers.
-Under such circumstances, one (1) set of intermediate tyres must be electronically returned before the start of the qualifying session.